Ajou-Khronies/OpenVG_1.1_Spec/chapter10.md

 <a name="vgGetPixels"></a>
 #### *vgGetPixels*

 The vgGetPixels function retrieves pixel data from the drawing surface into the imagedst.
-The drawing surface pixel (sx + i, sy + j) is copied to pixel (dx + i, dy + j) ofthe image dst, for 0 â‰¤ i < width and 0 â‰¤ j < height.
+The drawing surface pixel $(sx + i, sy + j)$ is copied to pixel $(dx + i, dy + j)$ ofthe image dst, for $0 <= i < width$ and $0 <= j < height$.
 Pixels whose source liesoutside of the bounds of the drawing surface or whose destination lies outside the boundsof dst are ignored.
 Pixel format conversion is applied as needed.
 The scissoring regiondoes not affect the reading of pixels.

 ```c
 void vgGetPixels(VGImage dst, VGint dx, VGint dy,